Rocket Thrust Calculator

 The right side of the rocket thrust equation is the one used in the rocket thrust calculator, where it is important to point out that represents the variation of mass with time (which is the mass exhausted by the jet rocket per unit time).

-dm.
+– Time elapsed in expelling the aforementioned mass .
 The total fuel burn time in the first stage of the Falcon 9 is 162 s.

-One of the interesting takeaways from this thrust formula is that the net thrust for a given jet rocket engine will increase with altitude, since the pressure decreases with altitude and hence the negative contribution of the

-Pamb is reduced increasing the total rocket propulsion.
+One of the interesting takeaways from this thrust formula is that the net thrust for a given jet rocket engine will increase with altitude since the pressure decreases with altitude, and hence the negative contribution of the is reduced, increasing the total rocket propulsion.

-Once the net thrust (or force) is obtained you can use a tool like the acceleration calculator to obtain the acceleration at which such a rocket can be launched.
+Once the net thrust (or force) is obtained, you can use a tool like the acceleration calculator to obtain the acceleration at which such a rocket can be launched.